BardicDefense/purple-hack/spells.md

 #### Haste (R)

-_Transmutation (R: Medium, D: 10 minutes)_
+_Transmutation (R: Medium, D: 30 minutes)_
-Save: Hard (Arc).
-Up to one creature per caster level gains the effects of the Dash combat stance (even if they don’t use stances), and their combat speed doubles.
+Save: Arcana 14.
+Up to one creature per caster level has their Speed doubled and can take two actions each combat round.
+The number of spells a subject may cast per round is not doubled, nor is the use of magic items such as wands.
 The reverse, Slow, instead forces targets to act last in the Melee Phase, and their combat speed is halved.
 One of these spells can negate its reverse; such a use has no other effect.

 #### Hold Person

 _Enchantment (R: Medium, D: 1 minute)_
-Save: Special (Arc).
-One or more living intelligent creatures of up to size Medium are hypnotised and become helpless.
-The caster can choose one target (Very Hard save), or up to four (separate Hard saves).
+Save: Arcana 17.
+One living intelligent creature of up to size Medium is hypnotised and becomes helpless.
+Damage does not break the affected creature out of its hold, but the death or unconsciousness of the caster does.

 #### Hypnotic Pattern

 _Enchantment (R: Short, D: 10 minutes)_
-Save: Hard (Will).
-AoE: 30-ft radius / 12 × 12.
-A twisting pattern of colours is
+Save: Willpower 14.
+AoE: 20-ft radius / 12 × 12.
+A twisting pattern of colours
-created.
-On a failed save, intelligent enemies viewing this can no longer act: they do not move and become helpless targets.
+is created.
+On a failed save, intelligent enemies viewing this can no longer
+act: they do not move and become helpless targets.
 The spell ends for an affected creature if it takes any damage.

 #### Invisibility Sphere

-_Illusion (R: Short, D: Concentration—1 hour)_
+_Illusion (R: Short, D: Concentration—1 hour per caster level)_
-AoE: 20-ft radius / 8 × 8.
-One focus creature is the centre for the sphere: it and any creature in the area of effect when cast become invisible (not to each other).
-The sphere moves with the focus creature.
+A selected creature and all creatures within 10′ of it shimmer and disappear from sight.
+The spell's effect moves with the chosen creature.
 Invisibility ends for anything that leaves the sphere or attacks; this does not affect the others.
-Any entering the sphere after the spell is cast do not become invisible.
+Creatures that move into the area after the spell is cast do not become invisible.
+Any gear a subject is carrying is also rendered invisible (this includes clothing and armour).
+Items subsequently put down become visible.
+Carried light sources become invisible, but the emitted light does not.

 #### Lightning Bolt

 _Evocation (R: Medium, D: Instant)_
-Save: Hard (Arc).
+Save: Dexterity 14.
 AoE: 80 ft long & 5 ft wide or 40 ft long & 10 ft wide;
 doubled in water.
 LoS not required.
 This bolt deals 1d6 electrical damage per caster level (max 12D6).
 Failed saves force item saves (see p.
 21).